VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/shaders.md

 I got into shaders for a bit of a backwards goal - I'm into the art, sure, but it's more that I found the *idea* of running code on the graphics card cool, and wanted to know how to use the multi-hundred watts of computational horse power in my desktop to my advantage.
 However, I knew better than to dive head-first into a difficult language like Vulkan (more on that in a bit) and that it would be much easier to get to the point of running complex, not-necessarily-for-graphics code on the GPU if I went through the normal for-art path first.

-On top of this, I was also just getting into VR Chat, which lets users submit their own worlds and avtars made in Unity.
+On top of this, I was also just getting into VR Chat, which lets users submit their own worlds and avatars made in Unity.

-This is where some of the confusion begins, as this chapter of *The Book of Shaders* introduces what shaders are, but sort of glosses over the fact that there are both multiple languages and multiple types of Shaders. *The Book* uses GLSL, but - epically for games - HLSL is significantly more common.
+This is where some of the confusion begins, as this chapter of *The Book of Shaders* introduces what shaders are, but sort of glosses over the fact that there are both multiple languages and multiple types of Shaders. *The Book* uses GLSL, but - especially for games - HLSL is significantly more common.
 Fortunately, the two are <u>extremely</u> similar.
 So, porting something written in one to the other is usually not a problem.
 Of course, there are other option than even these two, but these are probably the two you'll see the most.

 **Languages?**